talen3031/phantom_mask/response.md

 ### B.1.
 Test Coverage Report

- Please check the test coverage report at phantom_mask/htmlcov.
+ Please check the test coverage report at htmlcov.

 You can run the test script by using the command below: